 Graduate assistants and fellows are eligible to receive University-subsidized health insurance through the Graduate Assistant and Graduate Fellow Health Insurance plan.
 The University pays 80% of the premium for students in this plan.
-The remaining 20% of the student premium will be deducted from the September through May stipend checks.
+The remaining 20% of the student premium is deducted from September through May stipend checks.
 The coverage runs through the summer, with deductions for summer (June and July) taken out of spring stipend checks.
-By default every graduate assistant and fellow is automatically enrolled in the health insurance plan every year.
-The University also offers subsidized dental and vision plans (these are not mandatory for international students and international dependents).
+By default, every graduate assistant and fellow is automatically enrolled in the health insurance plan every year.
+Information about waiving enrollment can be found in students' LionPATH or Workday accounts.
+Students must be sure to follow the proper procedure by the appropriate deadline to waive health insurance or to add their dependents to the plan.
+The University also offers subsidized dental and vision plans (these are not mandatory for international students or their dependents).
 Again, by default, each graduate assistant and fellow is automatically enrolled in the dental and vision plans every year.
-To secure medical ID cards, students should access My Account at uhcsr.com/myaccount Graduate student must go to the University Health Services first for treatment or a referral, during hours of operation https://studentaffairs.psu.edu/health.
-If an emergency or the office is closed you can go to Mount Nittany Medical Center.
+To secure medical ID cards, students should access My Account at uhcsr.com/myaccount.
+Graduate students must go to the University Health Services first for treatment or a referral, during hours of operation https://studentaffairs.psu.edu/health.
+If an emergency or the office is closed, graduate students can go to Mount Nittany Medical Center.

 Domestic students are required to submit their health insurance coverage information via LionPATH after registering for classes.
-We strongly encourage students who do not have adequate insurance coverage to purchase the Penn State Student Health Insurance Plan (SHIP).
+International students can provide proof of coverage through LionPATH after they register for classes and after open enrollment begins.